 The OCS was established in 2020 as an initiative of CoLab, a co-working community hub in Kelowna.
 The OCS Community Solar Initiative addresses the growing challenge of increasing energy costs in BC, particularly affecting non-profits, municipal governments, and low-income households.
 While solar energy promises reduced utility bills and less reliance on non-renewable energy, its upfront costs make it inaccessible to marginalized communities and community-focussed organizations.

 Successful community solar projects exist in BC and around the world, but many are limited in scale due to their cooperative legal structure.
-The OSC Community Solar Initiative project integrates the proven large-scale solar power development model into an OCS community ownership framework.
+The OCS Community Solar Initiative project integrates the proven large-scale solar power development model into an OCS community ownership framework.

 Support for the Community Solar Initiative was provided by the Economic Trust of the Southern Interior (ETSI-BC) through its Innovating & Advancing Key Sectors funding stream.
 “Not only does this locally driven project facilitate the transition to renewable energy, but it also provides a community economic development model that can be used by other communities in the Southern Interior and beyond,” says Laurel Douglas, CEO of ETSI-BC.